 Pressure on the bottom line, shorter strategy implementation cycles and increased customer expectations require the introduction of solutions based on the latest technology to streamline the purchasing process and improve the overall customer experience.
 Artificial Intelligence supported by data analytics is increasingly used by companies and is key in addressing the challenge of competitiveness.
-So, does implementing AI-based solutions lead to building stronger consumer-brand relationships?
+So, does implementing hyper-personalization lead to building stronger consumer-brand relationships?

 Loyalty due to experience

 The customers no longer base their loyalty on price or product alone.
 Instead, they remain loyal to companies because of the experience they receive.
 Artificial intelligence and machine learning are changing the way companies interact with customers.
 They help to personalise the services and product recommendations by processing: